 Join us in person or on Zoom at 6PM

-We are in person again if you choose please check Char’s suggestions and requirements for masking and vaccination.
+We are in person again if you choose please check Char’s suggestions and requirements for masking or vaccination.

 - Unceded Traditional Territory Acknowledgement 6:00